theGreatWhiteShark/mensacard-hack/README.md

 Now we have to install all the headers etc. to be able to build an app for our Android 6.

 When I programmed some Cordova apps a year ago I installed the SDK manually and used the **android** tool to install the individual platforms.
 So you might think we already have all the tools installed via the packages from above.
 But unfortunately they are not included.
 So I headed back to the [Android developer page](https://developer.android.com/reference/packages.html) to download the SDK manually.
 But guess what.
-Google stopped supplying them and you **have** to use Android Studio.
-That's only one of the reasons why Google is the devil.
-So let's hope we don't face the same problems with Tensorflow someday.

-But we can still download the SDK-tools at the very bottom of this [page](https://developer.android.com/studio/index.html).
+Google stopped supplying them but we can still download the SDK-tools (which we will use to download the Android SDK) at the very bottom of this [page](https://developer.android.com/studio/index.html).
 Be sure the folder is actually called *"tools"*!
 If not the **android** program for downloading the platforms won't work (just cost me about an hour).

 ```
 wget https://dl.google.com/android/repository/tools_r25.2.3-linux.zip